Helping you during these uncertain times

 For personal loans, late fees and returned payment fees will be waived.

-Please refer to information in the terms and conditions in our online payment-assistance request form for details on automatic or recurring payments you may have set up, and any actions you may need to take during and after the assistance period.
+Please refer to information in the terms and conditions in our online payment-assistance request form for details on automatic or recurring payments you may have set up, and any actions you may need to take during and after the deferral period.

-If your account was current, we will continue to report it to the credit bureaus as current.
+During the payment deferment period: If your account was current, we will continue to report it to the credit bureaus as current.
 If your account was past due, we will not change the delinquency status we previously reported to the credit bureaus.

 Other questions for student loan customers